RAVIGANESHMBHAT/react-custom-hooks/README.md

 ### Optimize re-render of child component using useMemo, useCallback hooks

 #### Current commit has the optimization while re-rendering the components.
 Create the memoized object from the object using useMemo hook which will prevent unnecessary re-render which happens because of passing object as props to child components.
 Memoize the function by using useCallback which will prevent the unnecessary re-render of child component which happens because of passing function as props to child components.

+### Ways to cause a re-render

+#### A component re-renders if it calls useState setter function or usereduceer dispatch function.
+#### A component re-renders if parent component re-renders.
+#### react context

+### Context and render

+#### If the context provider receives a new value, then the components consuming the context value will also get updated.
+In current commit, whenContextParent gets new value, the ChildC component inside ContextChildren.js will also get re-rendered.
+But along with that the ChildA and ChildB also get re-rendered.
+It is because, when the parent component re-rendered, all its child components will be sequencially re-rendered.
+The current commit doesn't have a good context performance.